Olga Schoberová: Personal life

 In the early 1960s, Olga dated artist Kája Saudek.
 Saudek advised her to bleach her hair blonde and based his comics character Jessie on her.

-In 1967, Schoberová married actor Brad Harris, whom she met during filming.
+In 1967, Schoberová married actor Brad Harris, who she met during filming of Poppea's Hot Nights.
 Their daughter, Sabrina, is a stylist and costume designer.
 Olga became romantically involved with Juraj Jakubisko while she was still married.
 She and Harris divorced in 1969.

 Olga met producer John Calley at Barbra Streisand's party.
 They got married on December 30, 1972, and divorced almost exactly 20 years later, in December 1992.

 She then lived in France and later returned to Prague.

 Her elder sister, Eva, was born on July 8, 1940.
 They grew up in Vinohrady, Prague.
 She worked as a hairdresser, a model and an actress, until 1970, when she left the Czechoslovak Socialist Republic, married a doctor, and lives in Switzerland.